SeikaHirori/SeikaHirori.github.io/_posts/2022-08-20-why-full-stack-now.md

     - Journal
 ---

 **Abstract**: Oh yeah...
 PWAs exist... and what's this?
 Full-stack elements fulfills my needs for personal projects?
-I am interested :3
+I am interested :3 <!--more-->

 I did not expect to set my sights on Full-Stack Development at all.
 I thoroughly enjoyed coding back-end via Python and Java, but my previous